Laeti-dev/Laeti-dev/README.md

-### Hi there I'm Laeti, a soon to be data analyst with a fullstack developer background👋
+### Hi there I'm Laeti, a data analyst with a fullstack developer background👋